 Note: Previously, you could only leave a review for completed trips.
 This meant that users were missing some pretty vital information on cancelled trips.
 At the request of regulators, Airbnb has recently updated the system so that trips cancelled by the host are visible on in the reviews section.

 Found this guide useful?
-Pin it for later:
+Click to Pin for later: